Node.js Profiling in WebStorm. Part 1: CPU Profiling.

 Profiling is a hard job.
 Keeping in mind execution time and code structure is a serious challenge with regard to the huge amount of collected information.

 WebStorm assists you on this tough journey.
-It points at hot spots by opening and highlighting them in call trees.
-It will immediately navigate you to the related source code.
-The IDE can filter out “noise” by showing only functions that took lots of time.
-And, by the way, it will also start a Node.js application with profiling and automatically open the profile after the run.
+It starts a Node.js application with profiling and automatically opens the profile after the run.
+It points at hot spots by opening and highlighting them in call trees and bringing you immediately to the related source code.
+The IDE can filter out “noise” by showing only the functions that took too much time.

-If you’d like to immediately try the feature, start with checking Record CPU profiling info in the V8 Profiling tab in your Node.js Run Configuration.
+To try this feature right now, start with selecting Record CPU profiling info in the V8 Profiling tab in your Node.js Run Configuration.

 Update: Part 2: Memory profiling is now available.

 Table of content

 - Running Node.js application under profiler

 CPU profiling is a way to look inside code execution and see how the system lives in dynamics.
 Due to the Node.js IO-bound one-thread architecture, it is especially dangerous to experience a CPU-consuming callback in an event thread.

 The way sampling profilers gather information has certain limitations that one should always keep in mind.
 Profilers do not permanently record stack traces of your application but do that at certain intervals that are called ticks.
 This does not guarantee high accuracy because snapshots are taken at random moments, independently from the application execution.